Protecting Intellectual Property: An Easy Guide for StartupsStartup Law ResourcesIntellectual Property

 What happens if you and your co-founders break up?
 The startup should continue to own the IP even if one or more founders walk out the door.
 You don't want a former founder setting up an identical competing business.
 Ask your IP lawyer to draft a simple Intellectual Property Assignment agreement that ensures the company owns the IP even if the relationship turns sour.

 Have you given away rights in the DIY contracts you drafted?
 If your startup signed up customers or suppliers before hiring a lawyer (likely to save money), you need to have your lawyer review those agreements.
-Ask your lawyer to read through all of your existing contracts to make sure that you haven't agreed to terms that grant more IP rights to your customers and suppliers than absolutely necessary.
+Ask your lawyer to read through all of your existing contracts to make sure that you haven't agreed to terms that grant more IP rights to your customers and suppliers than necessary.

 Research Your IP